-In Roslyn Heights, a lot of people using the train to get to and from work every day though Roslyn Heights is a relatively small town.
-Those that ride the train are using it to get to good jobs in other cities.
+In Roslyn Heights, a lot of people use the train to get to work every day though Roslyn Heights is a relatively small town.
+Those that ride the train are primarily traveling out of town to good jobs in other cities.

 Do you like to read, write and learn?
 If you move to Roslyn Heights, you'll likely find that many of your neighbors like to as well.
 Roslyn Heights is one of the more educated communities in America, with a full 60.15% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.

 The per capita income in Roslyn Heights in 2010 was $49,790, which is wealthy relative to New York and the nation.
 This equates to an annual income of $239,948 for a family of four.
 However, Roslyn Heights contains both very wealthy and poor people as well.